proghead00/proghead00/Readme.md

 ## ▶ Currently, I am a web development intern at [Promenant Innovation Labs](https://promenant.com/) ◀

-- 🔭 I’m currently working on React.JS
+- 🔭 I’m currently working on ReactJS
 - 🚀 I’m looking to collaborate with other developers
 - 🥅 2020 Goals: Expertise in web development, contribute to Open Source projects and survive this pandemic!
 - ⚡Facts about me: I listen to alternative and progressive rock; I like to draw and doodle anime and binge-watch movies, series, and read comics!